dharma6/Risc-V/README.md

-# Risc-V
+## Risc-V
-This project/paper was developed to satisify the course requirements Advance Architectural Concepts
+This project/paper was developed to satisify the course requirements Advance Architectural Concepts.

+###
+This paper revolves on comparing various riscv architectures and discussion on emulation of various riscv architectures.